datactive/dashboard/README.md

 The Caddyfile in this repository also shows the config used to set the reverse proxies to the docker containers.

+The login page should appear on port 8000.

 ##### TODO
 - [ ] Write about pickling of archives